 He’s done a brilliant job at Coventry, establishing them back in the Championship and even leading them to play-off contention in 2022-23.

 Bosnich joined United at the age of 17 but made just three first-team appearances before returning to his native Australia in 1991.

 The goalkeeper was brought back to Old Trafford in 1999 but was eventually replaced by Fabien Barthez and Ferguson later called him “a terrible professional”.

-He’s now a pundit for Fox Sports and also works as a player agent.
+He’s now a pundit for Fox Sports and Australian network Optus Sport and also works as a player agent.